timbrel/GitSavvy/docs/branch_mgmt.md

 #### Toggle display of remote branches (`e`)

 By default, remote branches are not displayed in the branch dashboard.
 In many cases, there are many remote branches that would overwhelm the interface.
 To view, press `e`.
 To hide, press `e` again.

-If you would like the default behavior to be inverted, set `show_remotes_in_branch_dashboard` in `GitSavvy` settings.
+GitSavvy remembers the selection for the next branch dashboard.

 #### Edit branch description (`E`)